mintmaxed/git-tutorial/README.md

 git commit -m "initial commit"
 ```
 Every commit comes with a message attached.
 This is especially useful in larger-scale projects, so you can let yourself (and others) know what changes you have made.
 Whatever message you put within the quotation marks will get logged as the commit message.

+If you check `git status` again, there should be no red or green messages, because the local is fully up to date with the repository.

+### making changes